Post Fast: 1 Month Update

 Preparing My Meals

-I’m also in-like with the idea of preparing my meals now.
-I realized that a lot of restaurants serve very unhealthy food, even if they are supposedly vegetarian, vegan or raw vegan.
+I like the idea of preparing my meals now.
+I realized that a lot of restaurants serve very unhealthy food.
 Honestly, the best way to ensure you’re eating the healthiest and cleanest food for your body is to make your own meals.
 Every week, I look forward to the times when I do grocery shopping and when I make my meals – it makes me feel that I’m taking care of myself.
-If you don’t make your own meals, you should try doing that some day.
+If you don’t make your own meals, you should try doing that someday.
 It’s really fun and therapeutic!

 Moving toward Healthier Options